FedRAMP/docs/docs/fedramp-security-inbox.md

 ## Requirements &amp; Recommendations

 !!! info ""
-    These requirements apply ALWAYS to FedRAMP and ALL cloud services listed in the FedRAMP Marketplace based on the current Effective Date(s) and Overall Applicability of this standard.
+    These requirements apply ALWAYS to FedRAMP and ALL cloud services listed in the FedRAMP Marketplace based on the current Effective Date(s) and Overall Applicability of this document.

 ### FRR-FSI-01 Verified Emails